 He has created the roles of LEON in Osborn’s The Mother Mahogany Opera Group, NATHANIEL in Na’ama Zisser’s Black Sand for Tete-a-Tete and Grimeborn Festivals, and JOHAN in the world premiere of David Bruce’s Nothing Glyndebourne.
 In concerts, James sang Bach Cantatas with The English Concert and Harry Bicket at Wigmore Hall for Bach Advent Cantatas, as well as their performance of Rinaldo at Carnegie Hall, where he made his debut performing with Sir John Eliot Gardiner in L’Orfeo.
 He sang ADALBERTO in Ottone with George Petrou and Il Pomo d'Oro at Festival de Beaune, soloist in Unsuk Chin’s Cantatrix Sopranica for Silbersee and Asko|Schönberg, ZEPHYRUS in Apollo et Hyacinthus with Ian Page and Classical Opera, joined the Early Opera Company for their performances of Giulio Cesare, Mozart Requiem with Masaaki Suzuki and the Singapore Symphony Orchestra, and Bach St John Passion with Harry Bicket and the Royal Northern Sinfonia.

-Countertenor James Hall is fast gaining a reputation for his “flawless,” “stand-out” performances (theartsdesk.com).
-A graduate of the Royal College of Music, Hall was awarded the Sir Geraint Evans Prize in 2009 and again in 2010, and the Somerset Song Prize in 2013.
+Hall studied at the Royal College of Music, and was the recipient of the Sir Geraint Evans Prize in 2009 and again in 2010, and the inaugural Somerset Song Prize in 2013.